-Company-wide compliance is a team effort, so it is imperative for all staff members to fully understand the details of the GDPR, regardless whether or not they work directly with data.
-Provide training and information — which can be found on the General Data Protection Regulation PDF — and ensure your staff members are aware of the risks and consequences if the requirements are not met.
+Company-wide compliance is a team effort, so it is imperative for all staff members to fully understand the details of the GDPR, regardless of whether or not they work directly with data.
+Provide training and information — which can be found in the General Data Protection Regulation PDF — and ensure your staff members are aware of the risks and consequences if the requirements are not met.
 Everyone involved in your business needs to be aware of the new regulations and where they stand.
-This includes clients and service users, don’t forget to pass the message onto them as well.
+This includes clients and service users, don’t forget to pass the message on to them as well.

 GDPR compliance involves adopting a privacy by design approach which includes undergoing a data protection impact assessment (DPIA).
 This ensures that data protection is considered and included from the very beginning of system design, instead of being an addition.
-Undergoing a DPIA helps to identify and reduce chances of any breaches and data protected related risks from happening in a new project.
+Undergoing a DPIA helps to identify and reduce the chances of any breaches and data-protected related risks from happening in a new project.

 Invest in a DPO

 DPO stands for Data Protection Officer and it refers to individuals who are formally placed in a business to oversee protection strategies and to ensure compliance with the new requirements is in full swing.
-New regulation states that hiring a DPO is mandatory for businesses whose main activities involve monitoring of data subjects on a large scale, of special categories of data, or work with data relating to criminal convictions and offences.
+The new regulation states that hiring a DPO is mandatory for businesses whose main activities involve monitoring data subjects on a large scale, special categories of data, or working with data relating to criminal convictions and offences.